Skip to main content

 • “Graphics are exceptionally bad, which is probably why this game is not more popular than it should be.”

-• “Poor graphics, overly simplistic play, and mind-numbing repetition make this game at $2.99 a waste of money and time.”
+• “Poor graphics, overly simplistic play, and mind-numbing repetition make this game at $2.99 a waste of money/time.”

 • music

-The music in the game is generally praised for its atmospheric and immersive qualities, enhancing the dark and gothic aesthetic.
-However, many users note that the soundtrack can become repetitive over time, with some suggesting the need for remixes or additional tracks to maintain engagement.
+The music in the game is generally praised for its ability to enhance the dark and immersive atmosphere, with somber and ominous tracks that complement the gothic aesthetic.
+However, several users noted that the soundtrack can become repetitive over time, leading to a desire for more variety or remixes.
 Overall, while the music contributes positively to the experience, its repetitiveness is a common critique.

 • “The sinister ambiance, combined with the game's music and sound effects, enhances the overall immersive experience, making you feel as if you're truly part of its dark, mysterious world.”